 What else can DoNotPay do?

-DoNotPay can also assist you with:
+DoNotPay can also help you:

-- Getting you an appointment with the DMV faster
+- Get an appointment with the DMV faster

-- Beating speeding and traffic tickets
+- Appeal speeding tickets

-- Beating parking tickets
+- Dispute traffic tickets

-- Contacting customer service on your behalf and connecting you after they reach a real human being
+- Contact customer service on your behalf and connecting you after it reaches a real human being

-|You can sue companies with DoNotPay.||Using DoNotPay simplifies suing in small claims court.|
+|You can sue companies with the help of DoNotPay.||Using DoNotPay to sue someone in small claims court is effortless.|

-|There are steps to take when suing Uber in small claims court.||Each are easier with DoNotPay’s services.|
+|There are a few simple steps to take when you sue Uber in small claims court.||The process is more straightforward with DoNotPay.|

-|People want to sue Uber for wrongful termination.||Unless you are an employee, not an independent contractor, you can sue Uber.|
+|Some people sue Uber for wrongful termination.||If you are an employee, not an independent contractor, you can sue Uber for wrongful termination.|

-|You can sue your Uber driver for personal injury.||Especially if you are unable to be covered under Uber’s accident policy.|
+|You can sue your Uber driver for personal injury.||You may want to do so if your injury is not covered under Uber’s accident policy.|

-|DoNotPay can make other legal battles easier for you.||Including appealing parking and speeding tickets.|
+|DoNotPay can make other legal battles easier for you.||These include appealing parking and speeding tickets.|